millionsnake/millionsnake/README.md

-Last Updated: Wednesday, March 12th 2025
+Last Updated: Tuesday, March 18th 2025

 [日本語版](READMEJP.md) | [Versão em Potuguês Brasileiro](READMEPTBR.md)

 ## 🎯 Goals

-My goal is to start as a back-end developer who dabbles in front-end and cloud, gradually taking on more responsibilities.
-Eventually, I aspire to become a fully-fledged Software Engineer, leading my own projects and teams or at the very least being a reference in the field in some way.
+My primary goal is to start as a back-end developer, gradually taking on more responsibilities as I refine my skills.
+Eventually, I aspire to become a fully-fledged Software Engineer, leading my own projects and teams in a role similar to a tech lead.
 It would be especially rewarding to work with international companies and teams, as I dream of traveling and potentially living abroad.

-## 🖋️ Programming Philosophy

-As a programmer, I approach software development with a balance of pragmatism and artistry.
-I believe in the importance of being adaptable, ensuring I always have a backup tool at my disposal for scenarios requiring flexibility or compatibility with existing codebases.
-At the same time, I strive to delve deep into the underlying mechanisms of the systems I work with.
-Understanding how a computer works at its core enables me to write code that is both efficient and meaningful.

-I am a perfectionist by nature, and this drives me to prioritize:
-- Security: Ensuring my code is robust against vulnerabilities.
-- Testing: Delivering reliable and high-quality software through thorough testing.
-- Documentation: Writing clear, comprehensive documentation to enhance maintainability and collaboration.

-For me, programming is not just about solving problems but about creating something that is both functional and elegant.

 ## 🛠️ Tools